ezsystems/BehatBundle/doc/Sentences.md

 ## BDD Sentences

-This needs do be document.
+This needs do be documented.